hartk1213/MISC/PCBs/Stealthburner_Toolhead_PCB/README.md

 * stepper wiring has now been fixed
 * updated the schematics to match the current boards as well

-This is the update to the Afterburner toolhead board for the CW2 extruder and Stealthburner
 # BOM standard version [here](Production%20Files/StealthburnerPCB/Standard)
 | Item | Qty |
 | :------------: |----:|